keithreid-sfw/boier_plate_tdd/README.md

 # boiler_plate_tdd
-Boiler plate test driven dev snippet for julia
+Boiler plate test driven dev snippet for Julia

+happens to be an implementation of N Queens for fun